 - Avoid over-cleaning.
 This can delay your healing and irritate your piercing.

 - Changing your jewellery before the recommended date can irritate your piercing.

 - Low or unknown quality jewellery can irritate, prolong healing, and worsen metal allergies.

-- Avoid undue trauma such as friction from clothing, excessive motion of the area, playing with the jewellery, and vigorous cleaning.
+- Avoid undue trauma such as excessive motion of the area, playing with the jewellery, and vigorous cleaning.
 These activities can cause the formation of unsightly and uncomfortable scar tissue, migration, prolonged healing, and other complications.

 - Unsanitary items including: ear buds, unwashed pillow cases, peoples bodily fluids, etc, coming into contact with your new piercing increases the risk of infection.

 - Avoid all oral contact, rough play, and contact with others’ bodily fluids on or near your piercing during healing.

 - Submerging the piercing in bodies of water such as lakes, pools, taking baths, hot tubs, etc. should be avoided for as long as possible during the healing period.

 - Avoid all beauty and personal care products on or around the piercing including hairspray, makeup, and lotions, etc.

 - Wash your hands before touching on (or near) a healing piercing.